hamlet-io/docker-hamlet/README.md

 # Hamlet Deploy Docker Image

-Ths repo contains the docker image build process for the Hamlet Deploy CI Container
+Ths repo contains the docker image build process for the Hamlet Deploy CI Container.
+The container includes the required dependencies for hamlet along with a CI build environment for common languages used in cloud native applications, Python, Ruby and NodeJS.

-For more information see https://docs.hamlet.io
+For more information on hamlet see https://docs.hamlet.io

 ## Image Variants